whitingjp/spritesht/README.md

 * Easy to incorporate into builds
 * Reasonably simple to modify/extend

-spritesht is hopefully all of those things!
+spritesht is hopefully all of those things :)

 Limitations
 -----------